-A COM must have a faculty organization that serves as a representative forum for faculty participation for the free exchange of ideas and concerns of all faculty, of all faculty.
+A COM must have a faculty organization that serves as a representative forum for faculty participation for the free exchange of ideas and concerns, of all faculty.
 The faculty association must include representation of faculty from all campus locations, when applicable.
 A branch campus may have a faculty association independent from its parent COM.